 - What is the best way to reach you in an emergency situation?
 An emergency contact channel where the parent can always be reached immediately — and a backup contact in case they can’t — is an important thing to keep on file for every child.

-Questions about the Needs of the Child
+Questions to Ask Parents About the Needs of the Child

 - Tell me about your child’s dietary preferences.
 What is their favorite food?
 Kids can be picky eaters, so being prepared for each child’s preferences will avoid headaches and reduce stress at mealtimes.